 Now from Parlophone's Rhino series, two sets featuring five original albums each by the Hollies.
 There's everything from 'Stay With the Hollies' through the excellent 'Hollies Sing Dylan' to the heavier 'Confessions Of The Mind'.
 All in their original LP sleeves, too.

-On the playlist last week, we featured a track by Bobby Hatfield from the CD 'The Other Brother'.
-The release - from ACE also contains a couple of Righteous Brothers tracks plus some unreleased material as well from his Verve days.
+On the playlist recently, we featured a track by Bobby Hatfield from the CD 'The Other Brother'.
+The release - from ACE also contains a couple of Righteous Brothers tracks - one in this week's programme - plus some unreleased material as well from his Verve days.

 A while back, ZONE RECORDS issued a double CD of a classic Rod McKuen London concert and now there is a second release containing tracks from his BBC-TV series in the early 1970's.
 The liner notes tell the story behind the TV specials.
 This is a superb collection and we're featuring tracks from mid May.
-Highlight (for me) is the duet by Rod with Petula Clark of the Jake Thackray song 'Lah-Di-Dah'.Wonderful stuff.
-It seems Zone are planning more releases from the Rod McKuen catalogue as well.
+Highlight (for me) is the duet by Rod with Petula Clark of the Jake Thackray song 'Lah-Di-Dah' (on the show this week).

 The programme is produced on a free-to-air basis.
 For more information please contact me by e-mail - firstname.lastname@example.org